 Pomona, California 91767

 This Spanish-Style Historic Residence is a Strong Value Opportunity, listed at $800,000—positioned well below the $877,155 Fair Market Value by 8%.
-This valuation gap provides $77,155 in Instant Equity.
-Boasting an Excellent Condition Rating, the home features a remodeled kitchen, updated plumbing, and a private pool and spa.
-Located in the Lincoln Park Historic District, the property offers Mills Act tax credits and significant ADU conversion potential via the detached garage.
-It is a perfect match for Owner-Occupants or Buy-and-Hold Investors.
+This valuation gap offers $77,155 in Instant Equity.
+Boasting an Excellent Condition Rating, the home features a remodeled kitchen, private pool with waterfall, and Mills Act tax savings potential.
+With a detached garage offering ADU potential and proximity to Lincoln Elementary, it balances lifestyle luxury with financial upside.
+It is perfect for Owner-Occupants or first-time buyers seeking a turnkey sanctuary.

 Comparables within 1 miles sold in recently